 Biosecurity research is part of ABARES’ applied social research and analysis.
-Reports have been prepared for the Department of Agriculture and Water Resources, other government agencies, research and development corporations, and industry bodies.
+Reports have been prepared for the Department of Agriculture Fisheries and Forestry, other government agencies, research and development corporations, and industry bodies.

 Published: 20 August 2019